Grvsgh/COC-STATS/README.md

 ## Responsive Gaming Website

 This project is a responsive gaming website that showcases information about a game called "GOBLINS".
-It features a modern and visually appealing design, with a responsive layout that adapts to different screen sizes.
+It features a modern and visually appealing design, with a responsive layout that adapts to different screen sizes..

 ## Technologies Used